GVProf/GVProf/docs/manual.md

 # Manual

-## Add debug flags to Makefile
+## Compile with Line Information

-GVProf relies on debug information in binaries to attribute fine-grained value redundancy metrics on individual lines, loops, and functions.
+GVProf relies on debug information in binaries to attribute fine-grained value metrics on individual lines, loops, and functions.

 For GPU binaries, we recommend using `-O3 -lineinfo`.

 For CPU binaries, we recommend using `-O3 -g`.

-## Profiling with gvprof script
+## Profile using gvprof script

-The `gvprof` script includes basic profiling functions.
+The `gvprof` automates a series of profiling and analysis processes, but supports only basic profiling features.
 For detailed profiling control, please refer to the next section.

 ```
 gvprof -h